microsoft/Dual-write-automations/SUPPORT.md

 issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please raise an issue on the issue section.
+For help and questions about using this project, please move to the discussions section.
-The Wiki will be updates with an FAQ based on the questions received.

 ## Microsoft Support Policy